awakesecurity/proto3-suite/README.md

-`compile-proto-file` bases the name (and hence, path) of the generated Haskell module on the filename of the input `.proto` file, _relative_ to the include path where it was found, snake-to-cameling as needed.
+`compile-proto-file` bases the name (and hence, path) of the generated Haskell module on the filename of the input `.proto` file, _relative_ to the include path where it was found, converting snake case to camel case as needed.

 As an example, let's assume this is our current directory structure before performing any code generation: